All Episodes

 Sean, I loved it.

-Doing what we told the voters we were gonna do, and one of the central promises made in the 2016 campaign is that we were gonna build a border security wall, we were gonna get control of the border, and the president is standing firm for that.
+And one of the central promises made in the 2016 campaign is that we were going to build a border security wall.

-So I I thought it was great, and I think the American people think the same thing.
+And I think the American people think the same thing.

-And also, you know, it was bad enough to watch rocks and bottles being thrown at our ice guys and the border patrol people, but it was happening right before our eyes.
+And also, you know, it was bad enough to watch rocks and bottles being thrown at our ICE guys and the Border Patrol people, but it was happening right before our eyes.

 Yeah.

-this is common sense, and the president is standing strong for common sense reform here.
+The president is this is common sense, and the president is standing strong for common sense reform here.

 Build the wall and reform our asylum law.